TienDat57/Lab-BigData/Lab01_A-gentle-introduction-to-hadoop/docs/report.md

     - Malware and viruses: Hadoop systems can be vulnerable to malware and viruses that can infect the system and compromise its security.

     - Insider threats: Insiders with access to Hadoop systems can intentionally or unintentionally cause harm to the system by stealing or modifying data, or by introducing malware or viruses.

+    To prevent these risks, Hadoop administrators should implement security measures such as access controls, encryption, and security monitoring.

 2. **From your perspective, which method is better when securing your HDFS: authentication, authorization, or encryption?
 Give an explanation about your choices.**

     **Answer**: I think the authentication is better than authorization and encryption.
 Because the authentication is the first step to access the Hadoop.
 If I don't have the authentication, I can't access the Hadoop.
 So, I think the authentication is better than authorization and encryption.
     From my perspective, it is not possible to say that one method is better than the other when securing HDFS, as all three methods play important and complementary roles in overall Hadoop security.

     Authentication is the process of verifying the identity of a user or application attempting to access the HDFS.
 Authentication ensures that only authorized users can access the system, and helps prevent unauthorized access and data breaches.
 Authorization ensures that users can only access the data and resources that they are authorized to use, and helps prevent unauthorized access and data breaches.
 Without proper authorization, users may be able to access data or resources that they should not have access to, leading to security vulnerabilities.

     Encryption is the process of converting data into a format that is unreadable to unauthorized users.
 Encryption ensures that data is protected, even if it is accessed by unauthorized users.
 Encryption is especially important for sensitive data that needs to be protected at rest or in transit.